JudasDie/deeplearning.ai/README.md

 # deepleraning.ai-course
 This is some records of Andrews' `deeplearning.ai` course from `Coursera`.
 I have uploaded my programming implement to this warehouse.
 There might be something wrong with my work, be free to email `zpzhang1995@gmail.com`.
 And if you can push your right answer, that will be grateful.<br/>
+And to be clear, Ng's course is my first access to AI.
+I would love to share more learning experience on DL/ML, so I will put some good repos/articles on this page.
+Please read this whole `REDEME`, hope there is some thing helps you. <br/>
 Read AI article on my [blog](https://judasdie.github.io/)

 ------